Updated May 21, 2023.

-Brenda Stimpson of Needlepoint for Fun has written another wonderful and useful blog post, this one giving us three great ways to stitch curves.
-While I usually use number 3 (wrapping),k all of these work really well.
+Brenda Stimpson, when she owned Needlepoint for Fun, wrote a wonderful and useful blog post, this one giving us three great ways to stitch curves.
+While I usually use number 3 (wrapping), all of these work really well.

 Thanks again to Brenda for letting me republish this.

 I am really enjoying working on my current needlepoint project because it is bringing up lots of needlepoint stitching “issues” that I can share with you.
 For example, this design has a lot of curves in it and it struck me while I was stitching it, that, like throwing a curve ball, stitching a curve can be quite tricky!

 This got me thinking (don’t worry, it feels as though it won’t be for much longer) that there are three good ways to stitch a needlepoint curve.
 Actually, there’s probably more, but I usually use one of these three methods: